Purple-wind-bell/SSRSSContinued/README.txt

 **Change Log:**

-* Update for latest scatterer.
+* Update for latest scatterer v0.0320b
 * Few more fixes for RSS and 1.3
-* Removed Volumetric clouds on Venus and Titan until Scatterer can fix its black cloud issue.
+* Removed Volumetric clouds on Venus and Titan until Scatterer can fix its black cloud issue
+* Added sun light intensity curve (bodies get darker as they get further from the sun)
+* New sun flare

 **INSTALL INSTRUCTIONS for SSRSS**
 1. Download Kopernicus:    https://github.com/Kopernicus/Kopernicus/releases